 “Credit unions exist to create shared financial opportunties through members’ collective resources, and this scholarship program is an example of how PSECU does just that,” Weiser added.
 “On behalf of our members and our employees, congratulations to this year’s scholarship recipients!

 Opened in 1934, PSECU was founded by 22 ordinary people who pooled $90 and made an extraordinary commitment to each other: To create a financial institution where collective resources benefit all members.
-Today, PSECU continues that legacy as Pennsylvania’s largest credit union, with $7.5 billion in assets, more than 480,000 members, and a convenient anytime, anywhere digital-first banking model.
+Today, PSECU continues that legacy as Pennsylvania’s largest credit union, with $8 billion in assets, more than 575,000 members, and a convenient anytime, anywhere digital-first banking model.
 For more information about PSECU, visit psecu.com.
 PSECU has been recognized as a Best-In-State Credit Union by Forbes, a Best Credit Union by GOBankingRates, and one of America’s Best Banks by Newsweek.
 View its Year In Review to learn how PSECU contributes to the greater good.